zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 # Why TH should this one learn [insert language]
+## Chinese
+- Get more money
+## Ancient Chinese
+- Get more money
 ## English
 - Duh
+- Get more money
 ## German
 - I want to study in Germany...in a year or two
 - I love Arthur Schopenhauer